kbmcconnell/PersonalPrivacyGuide/README.md

 - Opt out of third party cookies, AI training, website tracking, and data & location services
 - Use applications/software that have end to end encryption (E2EE)

-# 🔶 Reduce Public Data
+# 🔶 Reduce Publicly Available Data
 Try Googling yourself and look at the results.
 What did you find?

 Publicly available information about you can be used: